 Popular options include:

-When using these sites, you’re responsible for shipping your phone or arranging pick-up.
+When using these sites, you’re responsible for shipping your mobile or arranging pick-up.

-Payment methods vary from cash or check to PayPal.
+Payment methods vary from cash or cheque to PayPal.

 Most major sites offer forms of buyer and seller protection taking the worry and risk out of the sales process.